 Cleaning performance is just one way to evaluate the best detergent for Cove dishwasher.
 Cost, environmental impact, and ease of use are just as important.
 We’ll compare and contrast the different options to determine the best dishwasher detergent for your Cove dishwasher.

 Powder Dishwasher Detergents

 If cleaning performance is the deciding factor in choosing a powder or liquid dishwasher detergent, then powder has the advantage.
-Powder is generally considered to be the best at removing food particles and stains.
+The powder is generally considered the best at removing food particles and stains.
 This is largely because dishwasher powder detergent combines cleaning enzymes and bleach to create a more potent cleaning formula.

 Powder detergents also have these additional advantages:

 - Cost: Powdered detergents are less expensive per wash load when compared to tablets.